northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.md

 1. Select the acknowledgment checkbox, and click **Submit**.

 :::{note}
-Software requests can take up to 24 hours to verify; additional time is needed to complete the installation.
+Software requests can take up to 1 week to verify; additional time is needed to complete the installation.
 We might not be able to install every software application requested.
 If so, we will notify you and provide alternative software to meet your needs.
 :::

 :::{tip}
-You and your students can install software locally to your PATH on the cluster, which may be a better option in some cases, such as installing multiple conda environments.
+You and your students can install software locally to your respective PATH under the /courses directory on the cluster, which may be a better option in some cases, such as installing multiple conda environments.
 See {ref}`software-overview` for more information.
 :::

 ## I just need my class to access Open OnDemand.
 How do I request that?